nim-lang/Nim/doc/manual_experimental.rst

 other modules as an `incomplete`:idx: object type.
 This feature allows to break up recursive type dependencies across module boundaries.
-Incomplete object types are always passed `byref` and can only be used in pointer like contexts (`var/ref/ptr IncompleteObject`) in general since the compiler does not yet know the size of the object.
-To complete an incomplete object the `package` pragma has to be used. `package` implies `byref`.
+Incomplete object types are always passed `byref` and can only be used in pointer like contexts (`var/ref/ptr IncompleteObject`) in general, since the compiler does not yet know the size of the object.
+To complete an incomplete object, the `package` pragma has to be used. `package` implies `byref`.

-As long as a type `T` is incomplete, neither `sizeof(T)` nor runtime type information for `T` is available.
+As long as a type `T` is incomplete, no runtime type information for `T` is available.

 Example: